Addiction: A Help Guide

 - Depression, guilt or shame

 - Obsessive-compulsive traits

-In addition to these symptoms there may be other indicators that the individual is suffering from an addiction such as deteriorating relationships, poor work performance/absenteeism and escalating financial problems.
-These issues may be caused by your increasing preoccupation with the activity.
+Other indicators that the individual is suffering from an addiction include deteriorating relationships, poor work performance/absenteeism and escalating financial problems.

 Many people assume that we can only become addicted to substances that exert a physical effect on the body, such as alcohol or drugs.
 However, an addiction can develop from a huge range of activities that for most people are pleasurable and allow us a temporary escape from the pressures of modern day living.
 There are important physiological explanations as to why and how an addiction can develop.

 Our brain responds in particular ways to reinforce behaviours which are associated with our survival.
 Our brain has a ‘reward and encouragement system’ that responds by releasing particular neurotransmitters such as dopamine.
 When we are eating for example, or having sexual intercourse, our brain tells us that this is a significant experience which relates to our survival.
 We experience a high level of arousal and pleasure.
 We remember such significant experiences and the associated feelings.
 We then apply this memory to future choices of behaviour as a survival tool.